inktrap/studyriffic/README.md

 # Valentin Todo

- - major: change format of tasks from latex to json (vim macros)
- - check for TODOs
+ - separate hostname based db config for uberspace
+ - (load private settings from separate settings file, add it to gitignore)
  - deploy
     - separate uberspace with some money
     - daemontools
     - create cronjob file from settings.json
         - cronjob with mongoexport and timestamps, (so we get backups!)
-        - to location accessible from pw protected dir
+        - to location accessible from pw protected dir (htaccess htuser)
         - ``mongoexport --db test --collection traffic --out traffic.json``
+ - major: change format of tasks from latex to json (vim macros)
+ - write documentation and maybe some tests

  - at some point: results
     - json to r: jsonlite <https://www.opencpu.org/posts/jsonlite-a-smarter-json-encoder/>